Azerbaijan–European Union relations: Opinions

 As of 2008, Azerbaijan and the European Union shared a common energy agenda, and both support the building of a pipeline to bring Azeri oil to Europe. on November 7, 2008, the European Commissioner for Energy, Andris Piebalgs said, that "recent events in the Caucasus have shown once again that this is a critical time for energy issues in the region and that EU-Azerbaijan energy cooperation should be strengthened now more than ever".

 Azerbaijan's president, Ilham Aliyev, stated on April 24, 2004, that "[Azerbaijan's] current strategic choice is integration in Europe, European family and institutions.
 We are strongly committed to this policy.
 We will do our utmost so that Azerbaijan meets all standards and criteria peculiar to Europe.
 Our policy is such and we have been pursuing it for a long time.
 Current events in Azerbaijan are the results of this continued policy."
 Aliyev's government sees the benefits of working with Europe and is engaged in welcoming European business, investment, and aid.

 The government is focused on developing Azerbaijan with a combination of European and more regional investments.
 These interests occasionally clash.

 In 2016 the President of Azerbaijan Ilham Aliyev responded to a moderator's question at the Munich Security Conference of why Azerbaijan didn't sign an Association Agreement with the European Union:

 One of the reasons why Azerbaijan didn’t sign the Association Agreement with the European Union, apart from that according to our impression it was not an agreement it was a unilateral instruction list to us, but the main reason was not that.
 The main reason was that they did not want to have a very precise wording about the resolution of the conflict between Armenia and Azerbaijan based on the territorial integrity of Azerbaijan.
 They have these provisions in the agreement with Georgia, with Moldova, at that time Ukraine didn’t have this problem.
 But when it comes to Azerbaijan it is a double standard.
 Russia was sanctioned for what happened in Ukraine.
 Armenia was not sanctioned for what happened in Nagorno-Karabakh.
 This double standard approach must be eliminated.

-In a 2023 poll by think-tank the Agora Analytical Collective directed towards young Azeris it was determined that 61% of them supported joining the European Union, compared to the Eurasian Union which appealed only to the 3,3% of pollsters.
+In a 2023 poll by think-tank the Agora Analytical Collective directed towards young Azeris it was determined that 61% of them supported joining the European Union, compared to the Eurasian Economic Union which appealed only to the 3,3% of pollsters.